syntaxstories/github-slideshow/_posts/0000-01-02-syntaxstories.md

 layout: slide
 title: "Welcome to our second slide!
 ---
 Didn't think this slide would be so snazzy, did you?
+(You really didn't.)
 (Use the left arrow to go back!)